marbl/SALSA/README.md

 ```
  python run_pipeline.py -a unitigs.fasta -l unitigs.fasta.fai -b alignment.bed -e {Your Enzyme} -o scaffolds -m yes -g unitigs_graph.gfa -u    unitigs_tiling.bed -p yes
 ```

+## Generate .hic file from SALSA scaffolds

+You need to have a jar file for Juicertools in order to generate .hic file.
+It can be found [here] (https://github.com/aidenlab/juicer/wiki/Download).
+One you download this file on your machine, set the path to the jar file (including the jar file itself) in the `convert.sh` script to `JUICER_JAR` variable.
+Once that's done, simply run convert.sh script as `convert.sh SALSA_OUT_DIR`, where `SALSA_OUT_DIR` is the directory where the SALSA scaffolds and all the intermediate output resides.
+Please make sure you have latest version of GNU core utils in order to make use of `--parallel` option in GNU sort.
+After this script finishes execution, the .hic file will be generated in the `SALSA_OUT_DIR` as `salsa_scaffolds.hic`.
+This file can be loaded to Juicebox and visualized.